epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Our examples all use continuous integration to get from pushed source
-to the published images.
+to the published images, IOC instances helm charts and documentation.

 This allows us to maintain a clean code base that is continually tested for
-integrity and also to maintain a direct relationship between source code tags
+integrity and also to maintain a direct relationship between source code version
-and the tags of their built resources.
+tags and the tags of their built resources.

 There are these types of CI:

 :Generic IOC source:
     - builds a Generic IOC container image
-    - runs some tests against that image
+    - runs some tests against that image - these will eventually include
+      system tests that talk to simulated hardware
     - publishes the image to github packages (only if the commit is tagged)
       or other OCI registry

 :beamline definition source:
-    - builds a helm chart from each ioc definition
+    - prepares a helm chart from each ioc instance definition
     - tests that the helm chart is deployable (but does not deploy it)
     - locally launches each IOC instance and loads its configuration to
       verify that the configuration is valid (no system tests because this
-      would require talking to beamline hardware).
+      would require talking to real hardware instances).

 :documentation source:
     - builds the sphinx docs